 I can support you emotionally through your process, and believe that every individual has the right to live an authentic life and feel content within their own skin.
 Since I am not trained in the WPATH process, however, I am fortunate to have a network of several outstanding sex therapists who I collaborate with and/or can refer individuals to in cases that my clients need more specialized care.

-Whether you’re interested in an in person session or online session~ Simply contact me for a free 15 minute individual phone consultation or 30 minute in person couples therapy consultation to answer any questions you have and determine if I am a good fit for your needs.
-You can conveniently schedule your consultation or first session on my on-line calendar or call Lana Isaacson, LCSW, CAC III, Certificate in Marriage and Family Therapy at 720.432.5262.
+Whether you’re interested in an in person session or online session~ Simply contact me for a free 15 minute individual phone consultation or 20 minute new couples therapy consultation to answer any questions you have and determine if I am a good fit for your needs.
+You can conveniently schedule your consultation or first session on my on-line calendar or call Lana Isaacson, LCSW, CAS, Certificate in Marriage and Family Therapy at 720.939.2189.